MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 ## Using the secret in connections

-Once the secret has been created, you can use it in your `CREATE CONNECTION` statements.
-In this example, we'll create a connection to a Postgres instance using the secret we created using the `materialize_connection_postgres` resource:
+Once the secret has been created in Materialize, you can use it in `CREATE CONNECTION` statements.
+In this example, you'll create a connection to a PostgreSQL instance using the secret created in the previous steps:

 ```hcl
 # Create a PostgreSQL Connection